ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ## Non-database services
 {: #nondatabaseservices}

-IBM Cloud offers a selection of non-database [services](https://{DomainName}/catalog), these are both IBM services and 3rd party service.
+{{site.data.keyword.cloud_notm}} offers a selection of non-database [services](https://{DomainName}/catalog), these are both IBM services and 3rd party service.
 When planning for multi-region architecture, you need to understand how services like Watson services can work in a multi-region setup.

 ### {{site.data.keyword.conversationfull}}